cisagov/ScubaGear/baselines/defender.md

 3. Select **Alert Policy**.

-4. Click the policy name.
+4. Click the named alert policy to be enabled.

 5. Slide the **Status** toggle to the right so its text reads **On**.

 #### MS.DEFENDER.5.2v1 instructions:

-To add one or email recipients to an alert:
+For each enabled alert, to add one or more email recipients:

 1. Sign in to **Microsoft 365 Defender**.